theRAPTLab/gsgo/docs/00-dev-log.md

 an agent or agent template that can be created static or faketrack controls

-+ set the skin from a list of assets?
++ set the skin from a list of assets? - good
-+ some way to load/save?
++ some way to load/save? - make cheese API to save a file (port)
+  + include both templates and instance list
-+ simple prop set like nectar count
++ simple prop set like nectar count - we have
-  Possible Content Areas: Aquatic Ecosystem, Decomposition, Moths, and Water solutions
++ get faketrack integrated into Movement feature
++ spawn list for instancing
++ how to show the selection dropdown for each type
++ Target Content Areas
+  + Use Fish/Algae content area to model: x-gemscript (aquatic_blueprints001.gs)
+  + If we get done, move to blueprints002.gs (advanced)

 A good chunk of the next six weeks will be for just getting the UI to talk to the SIM engine, decoding.